Poll Watcher Form email to email@example.com

 WHAT ARE THE PRIVILEGES OF BEING A POLL WATCHER?

-The primary goal of the Supervisor of Elections is to help bring about a greater understanding of and participation in the electoral process.
-For more information on election laws and procedures, write or call the Supervisor of Elections.
+Role of the Supervisor of Elections: This person is tasked with fostering a greater understanding of, and participation in, the electoral process.
+For more detailed information about election laws and procedures, individuals are encouraged to contact the Supervisor of Elections.